 Take a trip hundreds—or thousands—of years back in time

-While Europe is a hotspot for history, there is tons hidden in the Costa Brava.
-It is rich in history, as many towns were once Roman (and even pre-Roman) settlements and some feature buildings that are hundreds of years old and date back to medieval times.
+While Europe is a hotspot for history, there are tons hidden in the Costa Brava.
+It is rich in history, as many towns were once Roman (and even pre-Roman) settlements, and some feature buildings that are hundreds of years old and date back to medieval times.

 Castle-hop along the coast